 The SU Amsterdam Program is a 3.5-week, 4-credit program specially designed for Southwestern students who are interested in exploring sexuality and culture across disciplines in The Netherlands.
+Program is approved for 2022, 2023 and 2025.

 Students apply for this program directly through Southwestern